Adult Education FAQ

 Vocabulary: study of words, word parts, word origins;

 Comprehension: strategies for gaining meaning from text

 Spelling and writing: learning reliable spelling rules and patterns, grammar and parts of speech, sentence structure, and strategies for putting thoughts on paper.

 You can’t learn everything at once.
 Most students come to classes for at least 2 semesters.

 It is difficult, but not impossible, for an adult who does not read at all to learn to read.
-We are not able to start a Basic Language Skills reading class every semester, but we would like to screen the student in order to determine if there is a current class that would be beneficial.
+We are not able to start a new class every semester, but we would like to screen the student to determine if there is a current class that would be beneficial.
 It may take several years of instruction to become a fluent reader.